Siege of Damascus (1400)

-The siege of Damascus (also known as the Sack of Damascus and the Capture of Damascus) was a major event in 1400 during the war between the Timurid Empire and Mamluk Egypt.
+The siege of Damascus (also known as the Sack of Damascus and the Capture of Damascus) was a major event in 1400–01 during the war between the Timurid Empire and the Mamluk Sultanate.

 Background

 Timur was one of the most powerful Central Asian rulers since Genghis Khan.
 By long and relentless fighting, he sought to rebuild the Mongol Empire of his predecessors.

 Prior to attacking Syrian cities, Timur had initially sent an ambassador to Damascus who was executed by the city's Mamluk viceroy, Sudun.
 In 1400, he started a war with the Mamluk sultan of Egypt Nasir-ad-Din Faraj and invaded Mamluk Syria.
 Timur's forces took Aleppo in November 1400.
 He massacred many of the inhabitants, ordering the building of a tower of 20,000 skulls outside the city.
 After taking Aleppo, Timur continued his advance where he took Hama, along with nearby Homs and Baalbek, and besieged Damascus.